cateiru/browser-extension-eval/README.md

 # Sample of eval for manifest v2 and v3

-This repository is an example of how to run eval on an extension created using the [WXT](https://wxt.dev/) framework.
+This repository is an example of how to run eval on a browser extension created using the [WXT](https://wxt.dev/) framework.

 Eval normally requires `content_security_policy: "script-src 'self' 'unsafe-eval'; object-src 'self';"`[^1].